r00t254/News-API/README.md

 # User Story
 As a user I would like to:

-Click on an article and read it fully from the news source
+.Click on an article and read it fully from the news source

-See the image, description and time the news article was created
+.See the image, description and time the news article was created

-See various news sources
+.See various news sources

-Select the ones they prefer
+.Select the ones they prefer

-See the top news articles from that news source
+.See the top news articles from that news source